Things to do in the Adelaide Hills

 From the centre of Adelaide, the hills seem to shimmer on the eastern horizon, a welcoming green wall that hints at the abundance spread across the rolling slopes.

 There are so many things to do in the Adelaide Hills which are, without doubt, a destination in themselves, on par with places like the Hunter Valley in New South Wales or Margaret River in Western Australia.
-But the difference is that, although those regions are at least two hours from the centre of the capital cities, you can drive to the Adelaide Hills from Adelaide in less than 30 minutes.

 Driving from the city to the Adelaide Hills